Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Objectives of multi-scale modeling and simulation

 \subsection{Scenario with clear scale}

-Although the clear-scale modeling and simulation of complex systems are commonly adopted in many fields, such as physics~\cite{lino2022remus,lino2022towards,fortunato2022multiscale,lino2021simulating,karniadakis2021physics,xie2018crystal,faraji2017high}, material science~\cite{liang2018deep,le2015computational,liu2019deep,wang2019coarse,fish2021mesoscopic}, chemistry~\cite{han2017deep,brooks2009charmm} and bioprotein~\cite{bhatia2021machine,ingolfsson2022machine,hambli2011multiscale}.
+Although the clear-scale modeling and simulation of complex systems are commonly adopted in many fields, such as physics~\cite{lino2022remus,lino2022towards,fortunato2022multiscale,lino2021simulating,karniadakis2021physics,xie2018crystal,faraji2017high}, material science~\cite{liang2018deep,le2015computational,liu2019deep,wang2019coarse,fish2021mesoscopic}, chemistry~\cite{han2017deep,brooks2009charmm}, and bioprotein~\cite{bhatia2021machine,ingolfsson2022machine,hambli2011multiscale}.
 The scale separation can vary in different fields.
 In the field of fluid/solid state physics, it is often necessary to focus on atomic and above scales modeled using classical mechanics and microscopic electronic scales modeled using quantum mechanics~\cite{brooks2009charmm}.
-In materials science, researchers usually focus on two scales, continuum strains, and atomic movements, due to the challenges posed by the heterogeneity of materials~\cite{fish2021mesoscopic}.
-In the study of biological proteins, different scale separations are done in different research scenarios, such as phase space and atomic level in the discovery of new protein structures as well as all-atom proteins and coarse-grained lipids in the study of membrane remodeling~\cite{bhatia2021machine,ingolfsson2022machine}.
-All the above complex system simulations are explicitly divided into multiple scales, and each scale holds a specific spatial-temporal resolution.
+In materials science, researchers usually focus on two scales, i.e., continuum strains and atomic movements, due to the challenges posed by the heterogeneity of materials~\cite{fish2021mesoscopic}.
+In the study of biological proteins, different scale separations are done in different research scenarios, such as atomic level in the discovery of new protein structures, and coarse-grained lipids in the study of membrane remodeling~\cite{bhatia2021machine,ingolfsson2022machine}.
+All the above complex system simulations are explicitly divided into multiple scales, and each scale holds a specific spatio-temporal resolution.
 Consistent with the existing works, in the clear scale scenario of the existing literature, the scales are ordered according to the coarseness of the spatio-temporal granularity.